 An overview provides a schematic image of a system since it can be customized to how your installation looks like.
-The overview can be viewed in full screen by clicking the maximize-icon.

 An overview is created with the overview tool (located under the menu Configuration, Overviews).
 The overview consists of values, symbols and graphs which show current values (updated every 3rd second).